segmentio/segment-docs/src/segment-app/iam/labels.md

 To create or configure labels, go to the **Labels** tab in your workspace settings.
 Only workspace Owners can manage labels for the entire workspace.

+> note ""
-All workspaces include labels for `Dev` (development) and `Prod` (production) environments.
+> All workspaces include labels for `Dev` (development) and `Prod` (production) environments.
 Free and Team plan customers can create up to five labels additional.
 Customers with the Enterprise pricing package can create an unlimited number of labels.

 ## Custom Environments